 START HERE APA, statute or ballot proposition is passed.
-It gives an agency authority to make rules.
-It may give an agency an exemption to the process or portions thereof.
+It gives an agency authority to make rules. in the Register.
+Often an agency will file the It may give an agency an exemption proposed rulemaking. to the process or portions thereof.